Interlay Proponent: wd9GK7gH7ug5J2h6XNbfUhiLLXZohNsZE4yCahnbmXwdcw8jN

 Our customers are building cross-chain wallets, running some of the largest block explorers, and are indexing multiple networks - they've all benefited from these API access restrictions, improved monitoring, and the larger number of supported Polkadot chains.
 You can always see live data on our API service on our public status page.

 OnFinality provides a scalable and reliable public RPC API service for both Interlay and Kintsugi for a fixed price of $4,000 per calendar quarter.
 This is all inclusive of capital and operating expenses, administration time from OnFinality DevOps, onboarding costs, backup costs, and all other monitoring and right-sizing by our team.

-In this proposal we request $2,000 for the services performed in Q2 of 2023 (April, May, June) from the Interlay treasury.
-NB: $2,000 has already been paid out by the Kintsugi treasury for Q2 services.
+In this proposal we request $4,000 for the services performed in Q2 of 2023 (April, May, June).
+As our services support both networks, each with similar usage, we will request $2,000 from the Interlay treasury and $2,000 from the Kintsugi treasury.